momozahara/filehash-indexer/README.md

 # FileHash-Indexer
-A tool use to read files hash recursively at a specific part and store into json format
+A tool use to read files hash recursively at a specific path and store into json format

 ## Installation
 ### Installer